paketo-buildpacks/watchexec/README.md

 # `gcr.io/paketo-buildpacks/watchexec`

-The Paketo Watchexec Buildpack is a Cloud Native Buildpack that provides the Watchexec binary tool to support reloadable processes.
+The Paketo Buildpack for Watchexec is a Cloud Native Buildpack that provides the Watchexec binary tool to support reloadable processes.

 ## Behavior